-Ampere - Unit of electrical current.
+Ampere - unit of electrical current.

-Ampere hour (Ah) - The capacity of a storage battery is measured in ampere hours.
+Ampere-hour (Ah) - The capacity of a storage battery is measured in ampere - hours.
 One ampere hour is defined as a current flow of one ampere for a period of one hour.
-Five ampere hours means a current flow of one ampere for five hours, a current flow of 2-1/2 amperes for 2 hours, or any multiple of current and time that will give multiples of five.
+Five ampere-hours means a current flow of one ampere for five hours, a current flow of 2 1⁄2 amperes for 2 hours, or any multiple of current and time that will give five.
 This relationship can be expressed as follows: Capacity (in ampere hours) = I X T, when I is the current (in amperes) and T is the time (in hours).
 The capacity of a storage battery is usually based on a given discharge rate, since the capacity will vary with the rate of discharge.
-The capacity of an aircraft battery is generally based on 1hour discharge rate (C1).
-A 17 ampere hour battery will supply a current of approximately 17 amperes for a period of 1 hour.
+The capacity of an aircraft battery is generally based on 1- hour discharge rate.
+A 17 ampere-hour battery will supply a current of approximately 17 amperes for a period of 1 hour.
 A 34 ampere hour battery will deliver twice that amount of current for the same period of time.
 If a very heavy load is applied to the battery, it may become discharged in a few minutes.

-Battery - A combination of two or more chemical cells electrically connected together to produce electric energy.
-Common usage permits this designation to be applied also to a single cell used independently.
+Battery - a combination of two or more chemical cells electrically connected together to produce electric energy.
+(Common usage permits this designation to be applied also to a single cell used independently.)

-Boost charge - A charge applied to a battery which is already near a state of full charge.
-Usually a charge of short duration.
+Boost charge - a charge applied to a battery which is already near a state of full charge, usually of short duration.

-C1 rate - The one hour discharge or current rate in amperes that is numerically equal to rated capacity of a cell or battery in ampere hours.
+C rate - discharge or current rate in amperes; numerically equal to rated capacity of a cell in ampere-hours.

-Capacity - The quantity of electricity delivered by a battery under specified conditions, usually expressed in ampere hours.
+Capacity - the quantity of electricity delivered by a battery under specified conditions, usually expressed in ampere-hours.

-Capacity, rated - See nominal capacity.
+Capacity, rated - see nominal capacity.

-Cell - An electrochemical device composed of positive and negative plates, separator and electrolyte which is capable of storing electrical energy.
+Cell - an electrochemical device composed of positive and negative plates, separator and electrolyte which is capable of storing electrical energy.